robvanderg/robvanderg.github.io/_pages/projects.md

 These methods have shown promising results in isolated setups, but have never been consistently compared.

-### seq2seq versus classification models
+### seq2seq versus sequence classification models
 Recently, sequence-to-sequence (seq2seq) have become more and more powerful.
-A recent paper has shown that seq2seq models can perform on-par with classification models through conversion of tasks to sequence generation tasks.
+A recent paper has shown that seq2seq models can perform on-par with sequence classification models through conversion of tasks to sequence generation tasks.
 However, the comparison is not direct, so it would be interesting to make a more direct comparison of an auto-encoder language model versus a generative one.

 *  [Unleashing the True Potential of Sequence-to-Sequence Models for Sequence Tagging and Structure Parsing](https://aclanthology.org/2023.tacl-1.34.pdf)